MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Mail/Update-MgBetaUserMailFolder.md

 # Update-MgBetaUserMailFolder

 ## SYNOPSIS
-Update the properties of mailFolder object.
+Update the writable properties of a mailSearchFolder object.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Update-MgUserMailFolder](/powershell/module/Microsoft.Graph.Mail/Update-MgUserMailFolder?view=graph-powershell-v1.0)

 ## SYNTAX